fast-aircraft-design/FAST-OAD/docs/documentation/mission_module/mission_module.rst

     Setting this option to False will deactivate the local solver of the component.
 Useful if a global solver is used for the MDA problem.

-    For mission fuel adjustment, there is one exception: if :code:`adjust_fuel` is :code:`true`, the mission component still adds a mission-specific local solver for its own fuel-adjustment loop, even when :code:`use_inner_solvers` is :code:`false`.
+    For non-sizing mission fuel adjustment, there is one exception: if :code:`adjust_fuel` is :code:`true`, the mission component may still add a mission-specific local solver for its own fuel-adjustment loop when :code:`use_inner_solvers` is :code:`false` and no local solver is already defined on the component.

 :code:`is_sizing`